-Wyoming is using the ACCESS 2.0 to measure English Language Proficiency.
-The ACCESS 2.0 measures 4 domains: reading, writing, speaking, and listening.
-Wyoming has defined English Language Proficiency as a performance level score of 4.6 on the overall composite.
-The highest performance level score attainable on the ACCESS 2.0 is a 6.0.
-The ACCESS 2.0 also has scale scores from a vertical scale; however, the performance level scores are the associated grade-specific scale scores.
+Wyoming has defined English Language Proficiency as a performance level score on the State ELP assessment of 4.6 on the overall composite and 4.3 on Literacy.
+The highest performance level score attainable on the State ELP assessment is a 6.0.
+The State ELP assessment also has scale scores from a vertical scale; however, the performance level scores are the associated grade-specific scale scores.